 I loved making the Momofuku Milk Bar birthday cake and the birthday cake truffles so much, I had to try my hand at another Milk Bar recipe, but this time I decided to get a little creative.
 When I started playing around with this recipe, first thing I tackled was the curd, and with this curd came a valuable life lesson (because when is anything straightforward and easy in my life?).

-I followed the recipe for the passion fruit curd from the Milk Bar book, swapping in blackberry purée for the passion fruit.
-The results were, shall we say, gross not so tasty.
+I followed the recipe for the passion fruit curd from the Milk Bar book (available on Amazon), swapping in blackberry purée for the passion fruit.
+The first results were, shall we say… not so tasty.

 First thing I noticed was that it was way too salty.
 Tosi’s recipes are often salt-heavy, but usually that doesn’t bother me.
 Here it did.

 Second, it was too buttery for a curd, and the blackberry flavour was largely overpowered by this, and the salt.

 But, the worst part of all: the curd had a terribly metallic aftertaste that was concerning, to say the least.
 Why?

 Always use good quality stainless steel equipment when working with acids and fruits